daholive/python_helltriangle/README.md

     return max_path_from(0, 0)
 ```
-This function defines a constant of the triangle's `last_row_index`,defines another function called `max_path_from()` and return it with parameters `i=0, j=0`.
-Note that this last function have access to `last_row_index` and the `tri` parameter.
-The `max_path_from()` function returns the maximum sum of the subtriangle that starts at the row `i` and column `j`.
-It works by same principle of the previous algorithm, but navigates the triangle with indices to prevent copying and facilitate the caching.
-First it goes to the left on the triangle, untill it reaches a last row element, which the sum is istself.
-Then it goes back one stack frame and it will have the value for the left variable.
-Following, it will get the value for the right subtriangle, return its maximum path and go back a stack frame again.
-And so on.
-This and more would correspond to something like

 Esta função define uma constante do `last_row_index` do triângulo, define outra função chamada `max_path_from ()` e retorna com os parâmetros `i = 0, j = 0`.
 Observe que esta última função tem acesso a `last_row_index` e ao parâmetro `tri`.
 A função `max_path_from ()` retorna a soma máxima do subtriangle que começa na linha `i` e coluna` j`.
 Ele funciona pelo mesmo princípio do algoritmo anterior, mas navega pelo triângulo com índices para evitar a cópia e facilitar o armazenamento em cache.
 Primeiro, ele vai para a esquerda no triângulo, até chegar a um último elemento de linha, que a soma é mesmo.
 Em seguida, ele volta um quadro de pilha e terá o valor para a variável esquerda.
 Em seguida, obterá o valor para o subtriangle direito, retornará o seu caminho máximo e volte novamente a um quadro de pilha.
 E assim por diante.
 Isto e mais corresponderiam a algo como: